ashwiniee03/LeetCode/README.md

-# LeetCode
+# 💻 LeetCode DSA Practice

-My LeetCode submissions synced via LeetSync.
-Focused on consistency and problem-solving.
+This repo syncs my LeetCode submissions using the LeetSync Chrome extension.

+---

+### 🧠 Why this repo?

+I'm using this to:
+- Track my LeetCode journey publicly
+- Review my solutions and improvements
+- Build intuition for common patterns